OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 payload details, topic examples, and example clients.

 The diagnostic listener is independent from weather publishing.
-It records non-retained messages from the Inkplate through the existing `client` logger and resubscribes after reconnecting.
+It records non-retained messages from the Inkplate through the `MQTT` logger and resubscribes after reconnecting.
 The matching firmware topic is configured in the Inkplate `mqtt_logger` section, either on the SD card or in an embedded firmware configuration.